FraunhoferIVV/fastiot/docs/source/tutorials/part_1_getting_started/03_build_project.rst

 This should work on pretty much any Linux.

 Or by passing it before each call like:
-``SAM_EXTRA_PYPI=pypi.dev.ivv-dd.fhg.de SAM_DOCKER_REGISTRY=docker.dev.ivv-dd.fhg.de:5000 fastiot.cli <args>``
+``FASTIOT_EXTRA_PYPI=pypi.dev.ivv-dd.fhg.de FASTIOT_DOCKER_REGISTRY=docker.dev.ivv-dd.fhg.de:5000 fastiot.cli <args>``

-The environment variable :envvar:`SAM_EXTRA_PYPI` specifies the pypi repository where additional libraries can be pulled.
-The environment variable :envvar:`SAM_DOCKER_REGISTRY` is optional, but recommended to always tag built images with the docker registry and generated configs also with the docker registry as image name.
+The environment variable :envvar:`FASTIOT_EXTRA_PYPI` specifies the pypi repository where additional libraries can be pulled.
+The environment variable :envvar:`FASTIOT_DOCKER_REGISTRY` is optional, but recommended to always tag built images with the docker registry and generated configs also with the docker registry as image name.

 *********************